amagioss/slv/website/docs/command-reference/vault/new.md

 ---
 # Create a New Vault

 Create a new vault file.

+> **Before you begin:** You need to have at least one environment set up.
+If you haven't created an environment yet, see [Create a New Environment](/docs/command-reference/environment/new) or follow the [Quick Start Guide](/docs/quick-start).
 #### General Usage:
 ```bash
 slv vault --vault <PATH_TO_VAULT> new [flags]